Kingsleypham55/odin-recipes/README.md

 # odin-recipes
-This project will be for me Personal Recipes for cooking foods.
+This project will be my Personal Recipes.